minmus-9/sisoap/README.md

 The `Context` class provides `.push()` and `.pop()` methods but doesn't use them internally.
 The `leval()` family of functions inlines all of the stack operations for speed; this code needs all the help it can get, speed-wise.
-You'll see a ton of things like
+You'll see things like
 ```
 ctx.s = [x, ctx.s]  ## push(x)
 ```